Back to Tools

 What is JSON?

 JSON (JavaScript Object Notation) is a lightweight data-interchange format that's easy for humans to read and write, and easy for machines to parse and generate.
 JSON is language-independent and is widely used for data exchange in web applications, APIs, and configuration files.
+Many cloud infrastructure tools also support YAML format, which offers better readability for complex configurations.

 Why JSON Formatting Matters